-Community Programs and Policies) The department has a formal written community program that includes objectives, content, learning strategies, and evaluation criteria.
-A specific consultant supervises the community involvement program.))
-The department's vision-mission, projects, and services are made known to the 3. community.)
-There is an identified health team or point person in the community.
-There are evidences of measurable outcomes of interventions (projects, activities) 5. and services).
-At least one (1) strategy was implemented to give the trainees an opportunity to) know the conditions and needs of the community.
-Check the appropriate box.
-Meetings with community leaders 6.1.
-6.2.
-Research studies 6.3.
-Community projects 6.4.
-Field practicum 6.5.
-Community surveys 6.6.
-Interviews with key persons in the community) 7.
-There is an active and functioning referral system between the community and the hospital.
-There is a MOA between the department / hospital and the community to provide) safety measures for the trainees.
+Community Programs and Policies

+- () 1.
+The department has a formal written community program that includes objectives, content, learning strategies, and evaluation criteria. - () 2.
+A specific consultant supervises the community involvement program. - () 3.
+The department's vision-mission, projects, and services are made known to the community. - () 4.
+There is an identified health team or point person in the community. - () 5.
+There are evidences of measurable outcomes of interventions (projects, activities and services). - () 6.
+At least one (1) strategy was implemented to give the trainees an opportunity to know the conditions and needs of the community.
+Check the appropriate box. - () 7.
+There is an active and functioning referral system between the community and the hospital. - () 8.
+There is a MOA between the department / hospital and the community to provide safety measures for the trainees. - () 9.
 The community involvement is periodically evaluated by the beneficiaries of the program.

-10. The community program is evaluated regularly by the department based on the expected outcomes.
-MEAN
+- () 10.
+The community program is evaluated regularly by the department based on the expected outcomes. - () MEAN

-Cor nmun ity Involvement () 1.
-Service is rendered through at least two of the following strategies (Cheappropriate box): 1.1.
-Providing regular am bulatory clinic s ervices for well an d sick children 1.2.
-Participation in the organizations, school n-government 1.3.
-Conducting own con botika sa barangay, t • 1.4.
-Participation in the CDD, CARI) provision of pri mary health care services (EPI, 1.5.
-Participation in publi c health educati on sessions (moth ners' class) 1.6.
-Participation in the (child safety, proper school health, anti-sr wellness programs, 7 parenting and moking, alcohol child care, reproduction and drugs, sport ductive health, 1.7.
-Participation in the p • Scori Num ing ber of strategies: 2 Score 1 3 2 4 3 5 4 ≥ 6 5
+Community Involvement

+- () 1.
+Service is rendered through at least two of the following strategies (Check the appropriate box): - 1.1.
+Providing regular ambulatory clinic services for well and sick children

+- 1.3.
+Conducting own community service projects (environmental health, botika sa barangay, training of barangay health workers, and others) - 1.4.
+Participation in the provision of primary health care services (EPI, CDD, CARI) - 1.5.
+Participation in public health education sessions (mothers' class)

+- 1.7.
+Participation in the provision of services for disadvantaged children (out of school youth, juvenile delinquents, homeless, street children)

+Scoring Score

+Number of strategies: 2 1

+3 2

+4 3

-() 2.
-The service in the community is rendered following the frequency recommended by the HAB: 2.1.
-Level I - at least twice weekly (half day) 2.2.
-Level II - thrice weekly (half day) 2.3.
-Levels III and IV - daily (whole or half day) () 3.
-The trainees, under the supervision of a consultant, are involved in planning, implementing and evaluating community projects.
-4. Health promotion and disease prevention is emphasized in the program rather than care of the sick. () ME AN
+- () 2.
+The service in the community is rendered following the frequency recommended by the HAB: - 2.1 Level I at least twice weekly (half day) - 2.2 Level II thrice weekly (half day) - 2.3 Levels III and IV daily (whole or half day) - (2.
+The trainees, under the supervision of a consultant, are involved in planning,) implementing and evaluating community projects. - 3.
+Health promotion and disease prevention is emphasized in the program rather than care of the sick. - () MEAN